0xDarkSeidBull/dao-redbelly/task18-kyc-explainer/README.md

 ## Sourcing summary

 Three of five points are cited to an official Redbelly source (mainnet-vs-wrapped KYC requirement, current restricted-jurisdiction list, KYC-for-staking).
 Two points (ten-wallet limit, 3 to 5 minute approval time) were verified firsthand by the contributor directly and confirmed by a Redbelly moderator in the Discord support channel.
-They are marked `[MOD-VERIFIED, DISCORD — NO PUBLISHED DOC]` throughout, since no published official document states either figure.
+They are marked `[MOD-VERIFIED, DISCORDNO PUBLISHED DOC]` throughout, since no published official document states either figure.

 One discrepancy against the task brief is flagged rather than silently corrected: the brief assumes regional restrictions have been removed.
 Redbelly's live Terms and Conditions (Clause 15) still list 18 restricted jurisdictions with no indication of a reduction from a prior list.
 The deliverable states the current list as verified fact and does not repeat the removal claim, since no source for it was found.